dwkim78/upsilon/README.md

 ```python
 rf_model = upsilon.load_rf_model()
 ```
-NOTE: Loading the model takes ~6 seconds.
-Be careful not to load it multiple times.
+NOTE: Loading the model takes 5-20 seconds depending on machines.
+Thus, be careful not to load it multiple times.

 You are now ready to classify the light curve.